Querecho: 1540s

+1560s

-In 1565 Francisco de Ibarra met a bison-hunting people he called Querechos near Casas Grandes, Mexico, hundreds of miles from where Coronado had visited them.
+In 1565, Francisco de Ibarra met a bison-hunting people he called Querechos near Casas Grandes, Mexico, hundreds of miles from where Coronado had visited them.
 There were about 300 men and their "attractive" women and children visiting the area, probably on a trading mission.
-They said that large bison herds could be found four days journey to the North.
-This meeting indicates that the Querechos were far ranging even before they acquired horses.
+They said that large bison herds could be found on a four-day journey to the North.
+This meeting indicates that the Querechos were far-ranging even before they acquired horses.